Namaste. Welcome to the infinite world of music, arts and culture from India and its mystical wonder.

 "May our ears listen to nothing but auspicious words, may our eyes see nothing but auspicious things, may we have healthy bodies and be blessed with long life."
 Rig Veda

-Manish Vyas's gatherings have the signature of Indian genuine sounds merged with a touch of fusion, which makes his music so accessible and appreciated by all type of listeners in the search of contemporary yet authentic Indian sounds.
-By fusion all the elements of Indian music are kept intact, incorporating certain sounds or effects, without interfeering with the genuine music tradition.
+Manish Vyas' concertd and gatherings have the signature of Indian genuine sounds merged with a touch of fusion, which makes his music so accessible and appreciated by all type of listeners in the search of contemporary yet authentic Indian sounds.
+By fusion all the elements of Indian music are kept intact, incorporating certain sounds or effects, without interfering with the original style.

-Manish currently lives in Switzerland, offering his music mainly in Europe, but also around the world for selected events.
-His music takes the audience through the flavors of devotional ancient India, meditation, dance, joy and celebration, keeping the sattvic quality (pure, essential) at all times.
-His signature style and relaxed yet powerful presence bring people spontaneously into inner silence.
-Read more in his Biography
+Manish was born in India where he lived for 40 years.
+He currently lives in Switzerland, offering his music, teachings, workshops and retreats worldwide.
+His music takes the audience through the flavors of devotional ancient India, meditation, dance, joy and celebration, keeping the sattvic or quality of purity at all times.
+His signature style and relaxed yet powerful presence brings the listeners spontaneously into a peaceful inner silence.
+Read more in Biography

-He also conducts workshops and gives seminars to audiences interested in this genre of music, who look for a source of authenticity and simplicity, in an era of 'new age' products, when the choices are many... but the ones who truly learn the complex system of Indian music from the root are very few.
+As a result of an increased interest in the music, wisdom and sciences from India, he also conducts workshops and gives seminars to audiences interested in this field, who look for a source of authenticity and simplicity, in an era of 'new age' products in which the western offer and choices are many, although those honestly representing mantra and teaching Indian music from the source are very few.

-"Although I often incorporate fusion elements in my compositions, the roots of the Indian music remain firm and untouched through all my work, which is based on Ragas, Indian rhythms, ornamentation and other key elements of Indian music.
-In this way, one is able to match the character and rasa (mood) of that what is being sung at its best.
+"Although I often incorporate fusion elements in my compositions, the essence of Indian music remains firm, respecting the character and feeling, the Ragas, the rhythms, ornamentation and other key elements of Indian music.
+In this way, one is able to match the character and rasa (mood) of that which is being sung at its best.
 That is how the musical presentation of mantras, kirtan and sacred texts from India can always remain authentic and united in body, heart and soul."
-MV

-Indian Sacred Music, like mantra, is much, much more that just adding a Sanskrit text to a melody and play some guitar or harmonium cords into it...
+If Music is used in mantra, one has to know firstly that this requires much more that just adding a Sanskrit text to a melody and play some guitar cords into it...
 Actually, mantra does not need music!
-But if at all, one would like to have the honor to recite it in a musical way, it is a great responsibility to create music which can transmit its true meaning, essence, wisdom and purpose, one can call it, 'making the right call'.
-So it needs a fragrance of India in its music - just the Indian text is not enough.
-In needs to be presented and performed adequately.
+But if at all, one would like to have the honor to recite it in a musical way, it is a great responsibility to create music which can transmit its true meaning, essence, wisdom and purpose, making the right call through the music.
+Mantra is a millenary science from India and needs that kind of spirit in its music.

 press + audience reviews

-a person does not hear sound only through the ears, he hears sound through every pore of his body - it permeates the entire being, and according to its particuplar influence either slows or quickens the rhythm of the blood circulation; it either wakens or soothes the nervous system.
-It arouses a person to greater passions or it calms him by bringing him peace.
+"A person does not hear sound only through the ears, he hears sound through every pore of his body - it permeates the entire being, and according to its particular influence either slows or quickens the rhythm of the blood circulation; it either wakens or soothes the nervous system.
+It arouses a person to greater passions or it calms him by bringing him peace."
 Hazrat I. Khan

 learning indian music